bLopata/ml-tensorflow/Readme.md

 ![](.\markdownImages\affineTransformation.png)

 The values of W and b, which are variables, are determined by TensorFlow in the training process.
 The objective of the training process is to determine the optimal values of W and b for each neuron.
 This is accomplished using the cost function, the optimizer, and run for a set number of iterations, all which are specified by the developer.
 During the training process, outputs from the deeper layers must be fed back to the earlier layers to determine the optimal values, this is known as back propogation.
-The activation function, the second step of the neuron-level operation,
+The activation function, the second step of the neuron-level operation, allows neural networks to perform linear or non-linear transformations.

 ### Regression